 Genome sequencing may be the future of the health care system.
 It can also show the future of an individual’s health, indicating that his genetics, as well as his or her lifestyle, may have predisposed him to certain diseases.
-After a few blood tests and a thorough study of the person’s genetic make-up, the results will show if they have strong risks in developing certain types of cancer or heart illnesses.
+There will be a few blood tests and a thorough study of the person’s genetic make-up.
+The results will then show if they have strong risks in developing certain types of cancer or heart illnesses.
 Sometimes, an indicator for a very rare but life-threatening condition can also crop up.

 On the other hand, those who had inherited the “cancer gene” from their parents do not necessarily have to live out the rest of their days in fear and anxiety.
 Following the test, they can take steps to reduce their risks and prevent the disease from happening to them.